xwmx/bash-boilerplate/README.md

 be difficult to read.
 This leads to noisier, longer code, but should be easier to maintain.
 As a result, some general design preferences:

+- Use leading underscores on internal variable and function names in order to avoid name collisions.
 - Group related code into sections with large, easily scannable headers
 - Prefer `printf` over `echo`.
 For more information, see: http://unix.stackexchange.com/a/65819